-From the main <Setup> menu, select the <Input settings> menu item using the HTR 2 remote's [ $\land$ / $\checkmark$ ], and [Enter] keys.
-Using the [ $\checkmark$ / $\flat$ ] keys select the video input (DVD, SAT, VCR, VIDEO 1-6) you wish to configure.
-Use the [ $\checkmark$ / $\flat$ ] keys to move to the <Audio In> line, and then use the [ $\checkmark$ / $\flat$ ] keys to select the analog audio input you wish to be linked to that input (usually, this will be the same, i.e., "DVD" with "DVD," "Video 4" with "Video 4," and so on).
+From the main <Setup> menu, select the <Input settings> menu item using the HTR 2 remote's [\land / \checkmark], and [Enter] keys.
+Using the [\blacktriangleleft / \blacktriangleright] keys select the video input (DVD, SAT, VCR, VIDEO 1-6) you wish to configure.
+Use the [\blacktriangle / \blacktriangleright] keys to move to the <Audio In> line, and then use the [\blacktriangleleft / \blacktriangleright] keys to select the analog audio input you wish to be linked to that input (usually, this will be the same, i.e., "DVD" with "DVD," "Video 4" with "Video 4," and so on).

 NOTE: It is not necessary to have an analog audio input connected for every video input you employ.
-In fact, in some cases-for example for a DVD player-it may be preferable to make only a coaxial or optical digital audio link to the T 753 for audio playback.
-This avoids possible confusion, and ensures that the T 753's high-performance surround and digital audio circuitry will always be employed.
+In fact, in some cases-for example for a DVD player-it may be preferable to make only a coaxial or optical digital audio link to the T 773 for audio playback.
+This avoids possible confusion, and ensures that the T 773's high-performance surround and digital audio circuitry will always be employed.

-Now use the [ $\land$ / $\checkmark$ ] keys to move to the <Digital In> line and select the digital input ("Opt 1-2," "Coax 1-4") you wish linked to that input.
+Now use the [\land / \checkmark] keys to move to the <Digital In> line and select the digital input ("Opt 1-2," "Coax 1-4") you wish linked to that input.
+You may also select Analog OFF for this audio-video input so that only the digital input is active.

 If you set <Digital In> to "Off," no incoming digital signal will be selected by that input.
-(Set an input's <Digital in> to "Off" only if you wish to ensure that that input will not play an incoming digital bitstream, even if one is present.)
+(Set an input's <Digital in> to "Off" only if you wish to ensure that that input will not play an incoming digital bitstream, even if one is present.).
+At this point you may wish to fine adjust the analog input gain; for each audiovideo input from -12 dB to + 12 dB of adjustment.

-NOTE: The <Trigger Out:> line of the <Input Settings> menu is used to configure the T 753's 12-volt trigger.
+NOTE: The <Trigger Out:> line of the <Input Settings> menu is used to configure the T 773's 12-volt trigger.
 See "Trigger Setup," below.

 The component-video inputs are not configurable.
-Selecting the DVD input routes the COMPONENT VIDEO IN 1 to the COMPONENT VIDEO OUT jacks; selecting SAT routes COMPONENT VIDEO IN 2 to the COMPONENT VIDEO OUT jacks.
+Selecting the DVD input routes the COMPONENT VIDEO IN 1 to the COMPONENT VIDEO OUT jacks; selecting VCR routes the COMPONENT VIDEO IN 3 to the COMPONENT VIDEO OUT jacks.
 Note that the OSD does not appear on the component-video output.